Xeverous/filter_spirit/doc/user/filter_spirit_tutorial.md

 Expand $identifier
 ```

-You can assign multiple statements to 1 identifier and use the `Expand` keyword to apply all of them, as if they were written in the place of the `Expand` statement.
+You can assign multiple statements to an identifier and use the `Expand` keyword to apply all of them, as if they were written in the place of the `Expand` statement.

-Later (and deeper nested) actions override previous ones on their depth.
+Later (and deeper nested) actions override previous ones.

 <table>
 <tr>